 Combining attentive, compassionate care with our extensive clinical and research resources, UT Southwestern's cardiology experts and vascular specialists deliver individualized care within pre-eminent health care facilities.

 Recognized by U.S. News & World Report

-UT Southwestern Medical Center has earned High Performing recognition for aortic valve surgery from U.S. News & World Report, placing us among the country’s leading hospitals for this procedure.
+UT Southwestern Medical Center has earned High Performing recognition from U.S. News & World Report for aortic valve surgery, placing us among the nation’s top hospitals for this procedure.

 The experienced heart doctors at UT Southwestern Medical Center have performed more minimally invasive aortic valve replacements than doctors at any other North Texas center – and our team is a leader in developing new treatments for valve disorders.

 Offering both minimally invasive and traditional approaches to aortic valve replacement, we have the expertise to help patients suffering from aortic stenosis and aortic regurgitation.

 Experienced Surgeons, Innovative Surgical Options

 Replacement (prosthetic) valves are either mechanical or biological.
 Mechanical valves are made of metal, last longer, and require anticoagulation.
 Biological valves are made of human or animal tissue, require less anticoagulation, and have a shorter life span.

 While UT Southwestern offers traditional aortic valve replacement, our specialists strive to perform minimally invasive procedures whenever possible.
 In most cases, we’re able to replace damaged aortic valves without open surgery, which significantly reduces our patients’ pain and recovery time.